tnguyen298/TextInImage/README.txt

 		https://pillow.readthedocs.io/en/latest/installation.html)

 	b) How to execute:
-		+ Please download the source code textInImage.py from: https://github.com/tnguyen298/TextInImage
+		+ There is a source code file (textInImage.py) included in this submission.
+If you cannot find the file, please download the source code textInImage.py from: https://github.com/tnguyen298/TextInImage

 		+ On a terminal, please navigate to where the downloaded